openscrapingproject/docs/docs/spec/definitions.md

 ### Job Store

-A system that stores a queue of OSP jobs.
+A system that stores a queue of Jobs.

 Example: Kafka, Redis